facebookresearch/audiocraft/docs/METRICS.md

 No specific requirement is needed for this metric.
 Please activate the metric at the evaluation stage with the appropriate flag:

+**Warning:** As we also allow SISNR to be used as a training loss, we actually report minus the SISNR, e.g. negative values are best.

 ```shell
 dora run <...> evaluate.metrics.sisnr=true
 ```